 Just in case!

 When creating blends, only work with a small amount of oil at a time.
-Once you create something nice, you can mix a larger batch later.
-Essential oils are precious, and you don't want to make 1 oz. right away, dislike the result, and end up wasting all of that precious oil.
+Once you've found a proportion you like, you can mix a larger batch later.
+Essential oils are precious, and you don't want to make a one-ounce batch right off the bat, dislike the result, and end up wasting all that herbal goodness!

 I like to start by formulating with 10 drops.
-This amount is easy to work with as parts and converts nicely for figuring percents:
+This amount is easy to work with and converts nicely for figuring percents:

 10 drops = 10 parts = 100% of the test blend

-This makes an easy blend totaling 10 drops or 10 parts or 100%.
+Notice how this makes for an easy blend totaling 10 drops or 10 parts or 100%.

-Keep in mind the different notes of an aroma as you blend.
+Be mindful of the different notes of each aroma as you blend.
 You will want to include top note oils, middle note oils, and base note oils.
 Trust me, it's worth taking the time to learn about fragrance notes, as it will help you create a more well-rounded scent "story."
-Your goal is to create a blend that you enjoy throughout all of the stages of evaporation.
+Your goal is to create a blend that you enjoy throughout all its stages of evaporation.

-I like to start with the base notes.
+I like to begin with the base notes.
 Add one to three drops to your blending vessel.
-This could be all of one oil or a combination.
-Keep in mind that these are the longer lasting notes of a blend.
+These initial drops can include only one oil or a combination.
+Keep in mind that these base notes are the longest-lasting notes of a blend.
 Some base notes do not have much aroma, but they can still play an important role in helping to sustain top note oils longer.
-Others are very tenacious smelling and only require one drop from scent and fixative purposes.
+Others are very tenacious and potent, requiring only one drop for scent and fixative purposes.

-Next move on to adding middle note oils.
+Next, move on to adding middle note oils.
 I would suggest two to four drops of a single oil or combination.
-These oils are going to be the body of your blend and should combine with the base notes to build your scent.
+These oils are going to make up the body of your blend and should combine with the base notes to build your scent.

-Now add your top note oils.
-This helps make the first impression of your blend.
-If mixed well with middle and base note oils it should last longer than the single oil itself, creating a scent that you enjoy.
+Finally, add your top note oils.
+These aromas help create the first impression of your blend.
+If mixed well with middle and base note oils, the ultimate blend should last longer than any single oil itself, creating a scent that you can enjoy as it unfolds.

-From there, put some on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
-This would be the time to add additional oils or more of an ingredient that may not be as prominent as you like.
-Repeat the next day to see if you want to make any more adjustments.
+From there, put some of your test blend on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
+This would be the time to add new oils or to boost an ingredient that may not be as prominent as you like.
+Retest the blend the following day to see if you want to make any more adjustments.
 Getting creative and tweaking recipes is the fun part of experimenting with scents, so grab some of your favorite essential oils and get blending!